ashwinvis/ashwinvis.github.io/content/2020-05-29-automate-boring-writing-with-vim.rst

     a lot of text.
     .. _link:

-You can also return back to the text by visiting the mark with ```l``.
+You can also return back to the text by visiting the mark with ``l``.

-.. block-default:: Warning

-    Mapping ``Shift-Enter`` might require some `extra configuration <https://stackoverflow.com/questions/16359878/vim-how-to-map-shift-enter>`__ in your terminal.

 Search and replace
 ==================